TolinSimpson/Portable-Notebook/README.md

 ---

-Made with ❤️ for privacy-conscious note-takers
+Made with ❤️ for privacy-conscious note-takers everywhere 📱💻